PANGEA-HIV/PANGEA-Sequences/README.md

 HIV sequence data were obtained from participants from multiple cohorts across Africa and generated following deep-sequencing by the [PANGEA-HIV consortium](https://www.pangea-hiv.org).
 PANGEA-HIV stands for "Phylogenetics And Networks for Generalised Epidemics in Africa".

-The overarching goal of the PANGEA consortium is to identify individual and population level factors that drive the epidemic using HIV-1 phylogenetic data, analyse the dynamics of the epidemic, and translate these findings into information that can be used to more effectively target interventions.
+The overarching goal of the PANGEA consortium is to identify individual and population level factors that drive the epidemic using HIV-1 phylogenetic data, analyse the dynamics of the epidemic, and translate these findings into information that can be used to design more efficient interventions.

 ### About the project: